 This was the question posed by Hayden Glass for the May Moxie Session – an informal discussion group exploring internet issues.
 I was a speaker along with Rosalie Nelson from Chorus and Crown FIbre’s Rohan MacMahon.

-My point is the government’s fibre investment won’t fully pay off until large numbers of businesses and consumers sign for UFB services.
+The government’s fibre investment won’t pay off until large numbers of businesses and consumers sign for UFB services.

 There are clear efficiency and productivity reasons for businesses to sign.
 We can assume most will get around to it before too long.